lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 In [Chapter 6](CONTROLLER_CPP.md) only C++ was used as an example.
 Since Player interacts with controlling code over network sockets, it's pretty easy to control robots (physical or simulated) with other languages as well.
-Player officially supports C and Python (see [http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__clientlibs.html](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__clientlibs.html)).
+Player officially supports C++, C, and Python (see [http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__clientlibs.html](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__clientlibs.html)).
 There are also [Third party
 libraries](http://playerstage.sourceforge.net/wiki/PlayerClientLibraries)
 with support for clients ranging from Smalltalk to Java to MATLAB.

-In the subsequent chapters, I will review the same examples given in [Chapter 6](CONTROLLER_CPP.md) for C++, hilighting the differences in the new language.
+In this chapter, I will review the same examples given in [Chapter 6](CONTROLLER_CPP.md) for C++, hilighting the differences in the new language.
 Then, I will provide a new version of the [Trash Zapping Robot](CONTROLLER_CPP.md#65-using-proxies-case-study-1-using-c-for-a-trash-zapping-robot)